-Maybe I’m aging myself here, but as a child, this was one of the ways we picked teams when playing outside with our friends.
-It seemed to keep it fair & random, with the least chance of someone getting their feelings hurt (although there was always one person who seemed to find an issue because they didn’t get picked).
+Maybe I’m aging myself here, but as a child, this was one of the ways we picked teams when playing with our friends.
+It seemed to keep it fair & random, with the least chance of someone getting their feelings hurt (although there was always one person who got upset because they didn’t get picked).

-While that childhood trick worked for choosing teams, it’s not the best idea for choosing your wedding party, your team for your big day.
-Instead, here are a few tips for choosing your crew of guys or gals to serve as your bridesmaids, groomsmen, or attendants and strive to reach your #SquadGoals.
+While that adolescent tactic worked for choosing childhood teams, it’s not the best idea for choosing your wedding party, your team for your big day.
+Instead, here are a few tips for choosing your crew of guys or gals to serve as your bridesmaids, groomsmen, or attendants, as you strive to reach your #SquadGoals.

 Size really does matter!

 Can you image attending a wedding with 50 guests and the wedding party has 10 people on each side?
-That’s 22 people in the wedding party….almost half the guest list!
-Half the guests are seated; the other half standing upfront.
+That’s 22 people in the wedding party (including the two of you) – almost half your guest list!
+Half the guests are seated; the other half standing up front.
 Crazy visual right?
 You also have to consider your venue.
-If you’ve chosen a small venue, you have to consider how it will look to have a large wedding party all standing across the front on your space.
-As amazing as those dresses or suits might be, there will be a point when it will be too crowded to appreciate them, and you will just be another speck in the clutter, rather than the center of attention.
+If you’ve chosen a small venue, you have to think about how it will look to have a large wedding party all standing across the front on your space.
+Will they be bunched tightly together?
+Need to make 2 rows where someone wouldn’t be seen in the pics?
+As amazing as those dresses or suits might be, there will be a point when it will simply be too crowded to appreciate them, and you will just be another speck in the clutter, rather than the center of attention.